Bencort Side Effects

 Generic Name: benzoyl peroxide / hydrocortisone topical

-Note: This page contains information about the side effects of benzoyl peroxide / hydrocortisone topical.
-Some of the dosage forms included on this document may not apply to the brand name Bencort.
+Note: This document contains side effect information about benzoyl peroxide / hydrocortisone topical.
+Some of the dosage forms listed on this page may not apply to the brand name Bencort.

 For the Consumer

-Applies to benzoyl peroxide / hydrocortisone topical: cleanser kit, lotion
+Applies to benzoyl peroxide / hydrocortisone topical: external lotion

 For Healthcare Professionals

 Applies to benzoyl peroxide / hydrocortisone topical: topical kit, topical lotion